ccannon95/vx-protocol/README.md

+---

+## **Preamble: What VX *is* (and what it’s not)**

+VX is not trying to be the “next Ethereum” or a generalized smart‑contract blockchain.

+* **It is a ledger layer.** VX exists to keep a globally verifiable, trustless **accounting of where value is** across multiple chains.
+* **We do not follow longest‑chain logic.** VX doesn’t store every transaction forever.
+It stores **state snapshots** (balances, reserves, UTXOs) and reconciles updates.
+* **We do not replace existing chains.** Assets remain native to their origin chains.
+VX’s job is to handle the *bridging, balancing, and final accounting* that makes multi‑chain trustless.
+* **We are chain‑agnostic.** Any chain (EVM, Move, Bitcoin‑like, etc.) can integrate by running beacons and multi‑sig treasuries.

+### **Why?**

+Because the current cross‑chain landscape is fragile: bridges are honeypots, wrapped tokens proliferate, and swaps rely on siloed liquidity pools.

+**VX is a "pocketbook layer":**

+* Instead of an infinite auditable trail, VX maintains a **clean ledger**:

+  * *What asset?*
+  * *On which chain?*
+  * *In whose account?*
+* This keeps the ledger small, fast, and globally verifiable.

+---

+## **Future vision**

+VX should be **developer‑friendly**:

+* Other protocols and products (DEXes, stablecoins, lending platforms, custody providers) can write **contracts/adapters** on VX to plug in.
+* These adapters can coordinate with VX to provide **real cross‑chain experiences**.
+* Imagine a DEX (e.g., PancakeSwap) with contracts on VX:

+  * Swap on Chain A → VX finalizes the debit.
+  * VX finalizes the credit on Chain B in seconds.
+  * No wrapping, no 3‑day bridge queues.

+VX isn’t here to compete with chains – it’s here to **connect them safely**.

+---

+VX is an **account‑ledger layer** for existing blockchains, enabling trustless transactions and eventual **instant cross‑chain DEX trades** through clean state accounting.

+---

 # **VX Protocol** – Value Transport Layer

 **VX (Value Transport Layer)** is a **blockchain-native routing protocol** that moves value and state the way TCP/IP moves data.